July 30, 2021

 Drinking coffee, red wine, smoking cigarettes, and just aging, as well as certain drugs like tetracycline, can discolor our teeth over time.

-What is The Process of Teeth Whitening?
+What is The Process of Tooth Bleaching?

 Bleaching and non-bleaching whitening products are the two most prevalent methods.